Skip to main content

 However, if you are located overseas when you are performing that unpaid work, your physical presence there may mean that you become tax resident in that country.
 This will depend on the tax rules in that country.

-It is often the case that you are either tax resident or not for an entire tax year.
+It is often the case that you are either tax resident or not for an entire tax year in a particular country.
 The overseas country’s tax year is unlikely to be the same as the UK tax year.
-In addition, most countries tax their tax residents on worldwide income.
-As such there could be some unforeseen consequences of your volunteering abroad: for example, income you earn in the UK before or after the period of unpaid volunteering (but in the same tax year), may be taxable in that country.
+You may find that you are dual resident in the UK and the country in which you are volunteering.
+In addition, most countries tax their tax residents on worldwide income and gains.
+As such there could be some unforeseen consequences of your volunteering abroad: for example, income you receive in the UK before, during or after the period of unpaid volunteering (but in the same tax year), may be taxable in the overseas country and the UK.

 You will therefore need to consider whether there are tax issues arising in the country in which you are volunteering and what impact this may have on your home country tax position.
 However, double tax agreements can help in these types of situations.